cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 key generation protocol.
 We highlight key generation mechanism by a trusted dealer in {{dep-dealer}}, for reference.

-FROST assumes the existence of a *coordinator*, which is a Signer responsible for the following:
+FROST assumes the existence of a *Coordinator*, which is a Signer responsible for the following:

 1. Determining which signers will participate (at least t in number);
 2. Coordinating rounds (receiving and forwarding inputs among participants); and